The Lanikai Pillboxes trail overlooks the Lanikai neighborhood and the “Moks”.

 The wind rushing up the side of the hill pushes the dry grass in one direction giving it the look of soft fur.

 The second pillbox.
 The trail continues past the second pillbox and branches off into a few other trails.
 Runners may continue on and create a loop through the neighborhood.
 Most hikers just turn around and come back the same way they came.

 The crag stands between 10 and 20 feet tall and is entirely “choss” (choss = crumbly rock).

 There are few lines on the rock.
 The line up this seam was the easiest one.
 Many of the holds are loose rock.
-And as you pull on them, the rock gets looser.

 As the afternoon progressed, the sun beamed through the clouds over the Koolau Mountains.